mellamosummer/2022VenusFlyTrap/scripts/README.md

 - Create index for Kallist with Kallisto index script
 - Quantify transcript abundance with Kallist quant script
 - Download kallisto abundance files to local computer & run Sleuth in R to generate pairwise comparison lists OR MaSigPro/Mfuzz script to generate cluster lists**
-- Use seqtk to generate Dm_proteins file (DNA sequences -> AA sequences), then use HPCgridrunner script to BLAST
+- Use seqtk to generate Dm_proteins file (DNA sequences -> AA sequences), then use HPCgridrunner script to BLAST entire Dm proteins file
+- use grep commands to pull BLAST hits from Dm proteins BLAST results for each Mfuzz cluster